mayjackass/AI_Maya_ScriptEditor/BETA_LAUNCH_GUIDE.md

 â€¢ Matrix-themed dark UI
 â€¢ Works with Python and MEL

-ðŸŽ Beta testers get 50% OFF the full version!
+Beta testers get 50% OFF the full version!

 Download: [GitHub Release Link]

-Would love to hear your feedback! ðŸ™
+Would love to hear your feedback!

 [Screenshots/GIF if possible]
 ```

 ---

-## ðŸŽ¬ Optional: Create a Demo Video
+## Optional: Create a Demo Video

 **Tools:**
 - OBS Studio (free screen recorder)